abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     On line 46, we try (and if needed, we complete) the candidate.
 If we succeed, the current solution is updated with the candidate, the counter ``accepted_neighbors_`` is updated and the ``Next()`` method returns ``NULL`` because the ``FindOneNeighbor`` ``DecisionBuilder`` has finished its job at this node of the search tree.
-If we don't succeed, the previous neighbor solution is restored.
+If we don't succeed, the solver fails at lines 65 and 66.

     The ``SolveAndCommit()`` method is like the ``Solve()`` method **except** that ``SolveAndCommit`` will not backtrack all modifications at the end of the search.
-If if doesn't succeed, it calls its ``DecisionBuilder`` argument to restore a solution given by this ``DecisionBuilder``.

     ..  warning:: Use the ``SolveAndCommit()`` method **only** in the ``Next()`` method of a ``DecisionBuilder``!